ibm-cloud-docs/EventStreams/messagehub108.md

 ## What's the default value for Kafka offsets.retention.minutes?
 {: #offsets notoc}
-The default value is 24 hours.
+The default value is 7 days.

 Offset retention is system wide so you cannot set it at an individual topic level.
-All consumer groups get only 24 hours of stored offsets even if their topic has been increased to the maximum 30 days of log retention.
+All consumer groups get only 7 days of stored offsets even if their topic has been increased to the maximum 30 days of log retention.

 ## What is {{site.data.keyword.messagehub}}'s availability behavior?
 {: #availability notoc}